Find Posts By Topic

 Stay cool and save up to $8,000 this summer!
 Bonus rebates extended to help Seattleites transition off oil to clean, electric heat pumps

+Update as of January 2026: The $2,000 federal tax credit for heat pumps has expired.
+See Seattle’s Clean Heat Program webpage for up-to-date information.
 UPDATE July 2025: The federal government passed a spending bill that will end a $2,000 tax credit for heat pumps at the end of this year.
-Households that install qualifying heat pumps before December 31, 2025 can still claim the tax credit.
-Learn more about expiring energy efficiency federal tax… [ Keep reading ]
+Households that… [ Keep reading ]

 There’s Still Time to Apply!
 Four Open Grants in Food Justice, Emissions Reduction, and More